Fundraising and philanthropy

 Foundation for Rural and Regional Renewal (FRRR) aims to promote for the public benefit rural and regional renewal, regeneration and development in Australia in social, economic, environmental, and cultural areas

-Australian Women Donors Network advocates for greater investment in women and girls and promotes the use of gender sensitive principles in grant making.
+Australian Investing in Women advocates for greater investment in women and girls and promotes the use of gender sensitive principles in grant making.

 Australian Environmental Grantmakers Network (AEGN) works primarily with grant makers, with the vision of improving the conservation and functioning of Australiaâs environment by inspiring effective grant making.